squince/hummingbird.js/docs/intro.md

 It's **Hummingbird**.js

-Impossibly quick, precise, and beautiful to behold (day _or_ night)
+Impossibly quick, precise, and beautiful to behold (day _and_ night)

 @@EXAMPLE